-- 293 households affected by the cap moved into temporary accommodation - 1,825 children and 737 families have fallen into relative poverty due to reduced benefits - 417 households saw income fall below expenses, becoming at financial risk
+- 293 households affected by the cap moved into temporary accommodation - 1,825 children and 737 families have fallen into relative poverty due to reduced benefits - 417 households saw income fall below expenses, putting them at financial risk

-Local authorities are often left plugging the gap created by changes to the benefits rules and they provide a safety net for their most vulnerable and disadvantaged residents, albeit with ever shrinking budgets and limited resources.
+Local authorities are often left plugging the gap created by changes to the benefits rules and necessarily provide a safety net for their most vulnerable and disadvantaged residents, albeit with ever shrinking budgets and limited resources.

-In order for the policy to continue to meet its objective of improving work incentives while limiting the collateral damage on the pockets and prospects low-income households, the DWP should consider applying the cap only to those households subject to active conditionality regime.
+In order for the policy to continue to meet its objective of improving work incentives while limiting the collateral damage on the pockets and prospects of low-income households, the DWP may need to consider applying the cap only to those households subject to active conditionality regime.

 In line with this argument, a recent High Court judgment ruled against the application of the policy to lone parents with children below the age of two.
-The ruling could be added into the DWP's own regulations.
+The ruling may need to be added into the DWP's own regulations.